 “We can easily print off reports and see who has infections; the information we have access to is of much better quality.
 This helps us to reduce the risk of anything being forgotten and the different types of reports available allow us to target specific areas of care that need attention.

 “We can additionally see who has and hasn’t got advanced care plans.
 When it comes to falls, we can look at them for the month – see who has had falls, what’s happened, look at the trends, etc.

 The pressure injury reports are very useful as we can see the different stages and can keep track.”

-Sue additionally believes that Mobile Care Monitoring has assisted with wound care management, alongside promoting best oral hygiene practices.
+Sue additionally believes that the Clinical Care System has assisted with wound care management, alongside promoting best oral hygiene practices.
 She continued: “We can attach progressive photo evidence to show progress, which is great for us to be able to easily access, monitor and keep an eye on where we are up to.
 This is very useful for us to be able to easily record and demonstrate the care we’re providing to the families of residents.
-In addition, I believe that Mobile Care Monitoring has prompted oral care hygiene best practice for our staff.”
+In addition, I believe that the Clinical Care System has prompted oral care hygiene best practice for our staff.”

 Taking into consideration the many benefits and overall simplicity of the software, Sue has one last piece of advice for aged care homes that are still using paper documentation:

 “Get software, like Person Centred Software, that allows you to move to paperless!”